CZERTAINLY/CZERTAINLY-Documentation/docs/12-connectors/05-description/40-entity-provider.md

     @enduml
 ```

-### Update Entity
+### Update `Entity`

-The below diagram shows the sequence of messages that are exchanged between the client, core, and provider to update an entity.
+The below diagram shows the sequence of messages that are exchanged between the client, core, and provider to update an `Entity`.

 ```plantuml
     @startuml